Laynt/Tetris-in-c-/README.md

-here is the tetris project we had to do. compile : make execute the tetris  : ./game and then enter the number 1 two times :
+here is the tetris project we had to do. compile : make execute the tetris  : ./game
-1
-1

 Tetris work without the folder makefile